Check librenms-alerts

 Overview

-Note: When defining device groups in LibreNMS for the use with --device--group, refrain from using slashes in the name, as that will not work.
-See this issue for example.
+• When defining device groups in LibreNMS for use with --device-group, do not use slashes in the name (see this topic).

 Fact Sheet